 The Entourage/Ensemble Effect

 Cannabis contains hundreds of molecules that have the ability to interact with our bodies and minds directly.
 Cannabinoid molecules are relatively unique to the cannabis plant, but other plant-derived molecules such as flavonoids and terpenes also bind to our cells and influence our experiences.
 All of these cannabis-derived molecules work synergistically with one another, potentially enhancing the most desirable effects.
-Terpenes, for instance, have become an essential piece of the cannabis puzzle because of their potential for supporting, if not outright enhancing, the therapeutic potency of cannabinoids such as THC and CBD.
+Terpenes, for instance, are an essential piece of the cannabis puzzle because of their potential for supporting, if not outright enhancing, the therapeutic potency of cannabinoids such as THC and CBD.
 This potentiated relationship between cannabis compounds is known as the entourage, or ensemble, effect.